grokkingnix/bourne-to-blog/README.md

 3. Make your local user the owner of the `/usr/local/bin/blog` file
 4. Enable execution privileges to the `/usr/local/bin/blog` file
 5. Edit the `/usr/local/bin/blog` file variables to fit your environment

+### Sample Files

+Along with the core script I have also provided some sample files (header, footer and CSS).
+You can find these in the `samples` folder in the repository, these provide the basics that you'll need to get started with building your blog with Bourne to Blog.

 ### SFTP configuration